qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 ## weekyear

 This function returns the year to which the week number belongs according to ISO 8601.
 The week number ranges between 1 and approximately 52.

-`weekyear( expression )`
+`weekyear(expression)`

 Return data type: integer

-Examples and results:

 | Example                  | Result                                                    |
 | ------------------------ | --------------------------------------------------------- |